JeanHuguesRobert/StructEnv/README.md

     3.2.
 Nesting

         Nesting MUST be achieved with underscores (_) in keys.
-        When a dot (.) is present in a key, dots MUST be used for nesting.
+        When a dot (.) is present in one of the keys, dots MUST be used for nesting instead.
         Example with underscore: PARENT_CHILD_VALUE=123
         Example with dot: CONFIG.DATABASE.HOST=localhost